DylanSpeiser/BM-Camera-Control-WebUI/README.md

 It's open source, so feel free to modify the code to add new features or suit it to your setup.
 (Just don't sell it, okay?)
 It's all vanilla JavaScript and HTML so it's super easy to work with and modify.
 Fork it and make something cool!
 <br><br>
 If you like this project and want it to improve, consider making a Pull Request and I'll give it a look.
 Or, if coding isn't your thing, open an Issue in the repo's issue tracker.

+## Tutorials
+For more information about using the BMD REST API, check out [my tutorial series](https://github.com/DylanSpeiser/BM-API-Tutorial/) that explains the basics of how to interact with the camera in JavaScript and Python.

 ## Using `BMD-Camera-Control.js`
 You are more than welcome to use this JavaScript class in your own projects.
 Just include the file (with its attributions).